ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    Note on rejection agreement: rejecting at this point would result in a batch mismatch if the Helper had already committed to its output share.
-This is impossible due to the robustness of the VDAF: if the underlying measurement were invalid, then the Helper would have indicated rejection in its response.
+This is impossible due to the verifiability property of the VDAF: if the underlying measurement were invalid, then the Helper would have indicated rejection in its response.

 1. Else if the `PrepareResp` has type "reject", then the Leader rejects the report and removes it from the candidate set.
 The Leader MUST NOT include